BlocksDS

 $(BLOCKSDS)/libs/libnds

-You can remove the dswifi or maxmod libraries if you aren’t using them.
+You can remove the DSWiFi or Maxmod libraries if you aren’t using them.

 The reason for this additional complexity with LIBS and LIBDIRS is to allow the user as much flexibility as possible when mixing and matching libraries.